 Let me alert you to another double standard, as far as men and women are concerned.
 Unmarried men aren’t as pitied as unmarried women are.
 No matter how old a man is, he is still referred to as an “eligible bachelor” and is often admired for having eluded the marriage trap for as long as he has.
 There is no stigma or pressure put on him for not wanting to be married.
 If it is ever suggested that he must be gay, all he has to do is declare that he isn’t.
 It’s just that he hasn’t found the right “girl,” you see.
 But if a woman is not married by the time she’s thirty, or even less, there must be something wrong with her.
 She’s either so unattractive that nobody wants her, or she’s a sapphist.

 Who says that every woman should be married at some time in her life?
 Don’t pity the old maid.
 Spinsterhood is not the most shameful situation in life to be in.
 Maybe Aunt Hephzibah never wanted to be married.
-The centenarian Delaney Sisters, neither of whom ever married, were often asked what was the secret of their longevity.
+The centenarian Delaney Sisters, neither of whom ever married, were often asked what was the secret of their longevity?
 Their reply was, “We don’t have a man around worrying us to death!”
+Veteran actors Lillian Gish, Diane Keaton and Mildred Natwick, to name only a few, never married and had/have no regrets about it.
 The fact is, now that more and more women are independent beings with their own careers, their own money, and single mothers have proven that they can raise their children without a husband, marriage is not the necessity for them that it used to be.

 Why then does a man get married?
 In many cases he just wants someone to take the place of his mother.
 He’s grown now and out of the house or he wants to leave.
 But who is going to cook his meals, do his laundry, clean his house?
 He certainly never learned to do any of those things for himself while growing up.
 Besides, certain household chores are beneath him anyway.
 With Mother gone or not around, who is going to take care of poor Sonny Boy now?
 That’s why he needs a wife.
 Plus, the extra added bonus is that, by rights, he can get himself a little free nooky whenever he wants it, something that even dear old Mom could not provide (under your normal circumstances).